bitpiston/oyster/README.txt

     install using your distribution's package management tools.

     NOTE: PostgreSQL support is considered alpha.
 Most, if not all, of Oyster should be PostgreSQL compatible but this is not tested regularly.
-MariaDB is untested but should work as a drop-in replacement for MySQL.

   - Perl Modules